-The PhD program in philosophy at CU Boulder consists of approximately 2.5 years of coursework and 2.5-3.5 years of work on a dissertation, with 6 years of guaranteed funding.
-We are both a research and a teaching department; teaching appointments are not only the principal means of supporting graduate students but are also the way that we train graduate students for a career of teaching as well as doing research in philosophy.
+The PhD program in philosophy at CU Boulder consists of approximately 2.5 years of coursework and 2.5 years of work on a dissertation, with 5 years of guaranteed funding.
+We are both a research and a teaching department.
+Teaching appointments are not only the principal means of supporting graduate students but are also the way that we train graduate students for a career of teaching as well as doing research in philosophy.

 Applicants for admission to the Graduate School for work toward a doctoral degree in philosophy are expected to have had 18 or more credit hours in undergraduate courses in the subject.

 Students in the doctoral program must satisfy a variety of requirements, including the completion of coursework.
 The department has a diversified faculty that can supervise the writing of doctoral dissertations on a wide range of topics.
 The department makes available teaching assistantships and then graduate part-time instructorships to its doctoral students, and assists with job placement.

-Students wishing to pursue doctoral work in philosophy should note the doctoral degree requirements and should consult the PhD program portion and the Graduate Admissions portion of the Department of Philosophy website.
+Students wishing to pursue doctoral work in philosophy should note the doctoral degree requirements and consult the PhD program portion and the Graduate Admissions portion of the Department of Philosophy website.

 - Coursework: Students must take a minimum of 45 hours of approved graduate study, in addition to the 30 hours of dissertation credit hours required by the Graduate School.

 - Distribution requirements: 27 hours must be devoted to satisfying specific distribution requirements.

 - Language and technical requirement: Students must satisfy any language and/or technical requirements that the department judges to be necessary given the area of the dissertation.

 - Logic: Students must demonstrate proficiency in propositional and first-order logic